Azure/wordpress-linux-appservice/WordPress/wordpress_application_settings.md

 # WordPress Application Settings

+This document described the set of application settings that are configured and used in running your wordpress site created from Azure Marketplace offering.

-## Persistent Application Settings
+## Fixed Application Settings

-**Fixed Application Settings** - Configuration that can be changed and have an affect  on your WordPress site through the lifetime of your app.
+Configuration that can be changed and have an affect  on your WordPress site through the lifetime of your app.
 Any changes to these settings will update the same in your WordPress application.

 | Application Setting  | Scope | Default Value | Max Value  | Description                      |
 |----------------------|-------------|---------------|-------------|---------------------------|